Langdon D. Neal, Chairman

 A: NO, on Election Day, voters must vote at their assigned polling place.

 Q: What is a Provisional Ballot?
 When are Provisional Ballots counted?

-a) Verify that the person's address is within the precinct by looking at the precinct map, precinct outline, poll list or by calling the registration hotline;
+b) May try to verify that the person's address is within the precinct by looking at the precinct map, precinct outline, poll list or by calling the registration hotline.

-If the voters insist, even after being told that they are in the wrong precinct, the judges must inform the voter that if they cast a Provisional Ballot in the wrong precinct, any selections in districts that do not include that registration address will not be counted.
+If the voter insists on voting at that location, even after being told that the voter is in the wrong precinct, the judges must inform the voter that if the voter casts a Provisional Ballot in the wrong precinct, some or all of their ballot selections may not be counted, depending on the reason for the provisional ballot.

 Reasons for voting a Provisional Ballot include: